alexmacarthur/wp-complete-open-graph/readme.txt

 = Global Fields =

 As a fallback for values that aren't filled automatically by a page or post, you can set global values for Open Graph data.
+If desired, you can force these individual values to be used globally, overriding whatever is set at a page level.

 * og:type
 * og:title